ErikaF50/Sua-Sorte-Grunt/README.md

-Atividade do módulo 18 do curso de Front-end do Ebac
+Atividade do curso de Front-end do Ebac

 Criar um arquivo Gruntfile.
 Executar a compilação do LESS.